[Skip to Content]

 ASA POLICY ON PROPOSAL ACCEPTANCES

-The Program Chairs, working with the Program Committee, have final responsibility for accepting or declining Annual Meeting proposals in accordance with guidelines that have been established by the ASA Board of Directors.
-All paper proposals will be reviewed separately, whether they have been submitted individually or as part of a panel.
+The Program Chairs, working with the Program Committee, have final responsibility for accepting or declining Annual Meeting proposals in accordance with guidelines that have been established.

 “NO SHOW” POLICY